conan-io/docs/reference/config_files/global_conf.rst

     tools.build:sharedlinkflags: List of extra flags used by CMakeToolchain for CMAKE_SHARED_LINKER_FLAGS_INIT variable tools.build:skip_test: Do not execute CMake.test() and Meson.test() when enabled tools.build:sysroot: Pass the --sysroot=<tools.build:sysroot> flag if available.
-(None by default) tools.cmake.cmake_layout:build_folder_vars: Settings and Options that will produce a different build folder and different CMake presets names tools.cmake.cmaketoolchain.presets:max_schema_version: Generate CMakeUserPreset.json compatible with the supplied schema version tools.cmake.cmaketoolchain:find_package_prefer_config: Argument for the CMAKE_FIND_PACKAGE_PREFER_CONFIG
+(None by default) tools.cmake:path: Path to the CMake executable.
+Default: 'cmake' tools.cmake.cmake_layout:build_folder_vars: Settings and Options that will produce a different build folder and different CMake presets names tools.cmake.cmaketoolchain.presets:max_schema_version: Generate CMakeUserPreset.json compatible with the supplied schema version tools.cmake.cmaketoolchain:find_package_prefer_config: Argument for the CMAKE_FIND_PACKAGE_PREFER_CONFIG